 If you do decide to pay then I do suggest that you are certain that you have the correct individual and that the person that you have found is in fact your ancestor.

 You maybe quite uncertain about this if your ancestor has a common name, John Smith perhaps.

 My Final Thoughts

 I do suggest though that you try out the free options first.

 If you do have a local library then why not visit it and go on the computer there.
-They will most likely have a subscription to Ancestry and probably Find My Past.
-So you will be able to search these websites for free.
+Signing up to use their computer facilities should be simple enough.

-Census records as I said earlier have been a great help to me in building out my family tree.
-They too can help you too.
+Census records have been a great help to me in building out my family tree.
+And they can help you too.

 I wish you all the best on your family history journey.